 In most individualized study courses, you will be assigned a tutor who will assist you throughout the period of active registration in your course.

 When you take courses from the Faculty of Business, your first point of contact for academic-related assistance will be the Faculty of Business, Student Support Centre.
 Your academic-related questions will be escalated to an Academic Expert for assistance.

-An increasing number of Athabasca University courses use the Internet and online conferencing.
-Students are advised that online conferences may be retained and may be made available for research purposes.
+Some Athabasca University courses use online conferencing.
+Students are advised that online conferences are recorded and may be retained and made available for research purposes.

 Many of our students are taking Athabasca University courses for transfer to another institution.
 Others are enrolled in AU programs.
 And others are returning to school after a long absence.

 For many students, taking an AU course is a unique experience that will challenge their computer savvy, research capabilities, and essay-writing skills.
 While some apprehension is normal, students soon feel comfortable in a learning environment that is defined by interesting courses, knowledgeable tutors, extensive student services, and active student organizations.

 First, select a junior-level course that is of particular interest.
 Be prepared to spend approximately 11 to 15 hours a week reading and reviewing course and supplementary material.
 You also need to set aside additional essay-writing time.

 Be consistent.
 Set and meet your study goals by incorporating a reasonable study schedule into your work and home life.
 Inconsistent study patterns cause many students to lose the “rhythm” of the course material, requiring repetitious reading to catch up.

 Work at a pace that suits you, keeping in mind the course contract end date and course extension requirements explained in the Registration section.

 If you feel overwhelmed by your course material; talk to your tutor, ask questions, or contact a counsellor.
 In short, if you have any difficulty, allow us to help you achieve success in your course or program of study.
 Just ask—Ask AU, email, our websites, or by phone.